Fiscal Sponsorship

 Who reviews Honoraria applications?

 We have an art grant committee that has a long history of being involved with Burning Man’s annual grant cycles and award processes.
 This committee has extensive personal experience in creating and managing art on playa.
-We continually diversify our committee membership to better reflect Burning Man Project’s commitment to Radical Inclusion, Diversity, & Equity (R.I.D.E.).
+We regularly rotate new reviewers onto the committee, and we continually diversify committee membership to better reflect Burning Man Project’s commitment to Radical Inclusion, Diversity, & Equity.

 If I don’t submit an LOI, is there any other opportunity for me to receive funding for my BRC art?